natethegreate/hent-AI/README.md

 * [1.6.9b](): Hotfix for ESRGAN and ESRGAN video.
 Fixed bug with the .ini.
 Note: .exe is unaffected, so no need for another version.

+* [1.6.9c](): Hotfix for image and mosaic decensoring for colab.
+Note: .exe is unaffected, so no need for another version.

 ## Installation directions